 What can I access with my library account?

-Library accounts obtained online provide access from home to certain library databases and our digital collection of e-books and practice guides.
-Library accounts obtained in person at the law library get access to additional resources only within the library, including our full set of library databases (including Lexis Advance) and borrowing privileges for our print materials.
+Accounts created online get access to most library databases (except Lexis Advance) and our digital collection of e-books and practice guides.
+Accounts created in person at the law library get access to additional resources only within the library, including our full set of library databases (including Lexis Advance) and borrowing privileges for our print materials.
 Please see the Library Use Policy for more details on borrowing privileges.

 How do you determine my Texas residency online?

 In order to verify Texas residency, we require that you allow your browser to determine your location via geolocation.
 We use this information to confirm that you are located in Texas.
 We have a troubleshooting page if you have issues enabling geolocation in your browser.
 Also see this informational page with details about how geolocation works.

 When does my library account expire?

-Library accounts obtained in person are valid for 1 year and can be renewed online or in person.
-Library accounts obtained online are valid for 6 months.
+Library accounts are valid for 1 year and can be renewed online.

 I registered online, so why was my account was deactivated?